jimbobbennett/StarWarsCopilot/1-chat-with-copilot/README.md

     This code creates an `AzureOpenAIClient`, then converts it to an `IChatClient`.
 More on this later.

-1. In the last step you created an inner client.
-To give more transparency on what is happening under the hood, you can wrap this inner client with logging:
+1. In the last step you created a client.
+To give more transparency on what is happening under the hood, you can wrap this client with logging:

     ```cs
     var chatClient = new ChatClientBuilder(innerClient)